svs/covid19-supply-chain/docs/backend/db.md

  - need Region level
    -  (like MMR - Mumbai Metropolitian Region, NCR - National Capital Region)
    - can shard at this level
-   - can be a district (or prefecture for some countries)
+   - can be a district for rural area (or prefecture for some countries)

  - for every pincode in a region we will have a record {